yuminaut/wired/README.md

   - chat.example1.com
   - chat.example2.com
 - Downloads
-  - Clients
+  - Chat clients
-    - Official client
+    - Official client (see above)
     - ... other client implementations
-  - Servers
+  - Chat server applications
-    - Official server
+    - Official server application (see above)
     - ... other server implementations
 - Setup instructions

 ## Achieving virality

 Firstly there are two main factors that work in the favor of getting the wired chat off the ground:

 1. Anonymity – no registration required
 2. Hyper-real-time chatting is fun and intense

 ... but that's not enough on its own.
 In order to lift off we need to market the network and provide a basic network, likely consisting of city-local chat servers (see below) that can be connected to via the tracker.

 ### Marketing strategy